danogwok/danogwok.github.io/_posts/2014-4-6-The-need-for-version-control.md

 ---
 layout: post
-title: Migration from Publify to Jekyll!
+title: The need for version control
 ---

 <p>Version control, also called Revision control and Source control is a tool that I would say is absolutely required.
 Version control systems are essential for any kind of distributed, collaborative development or individual projects.
 Have you ever?</p>